stfbk/tlsassistant/README.md

 # TLSAssistant v2

-**TLSAssistant v2** is the (soon-to-be-released) latest version of TLSAssistant tool, a complete Python redesign performed to convert the standalone analyzer in a modular framework, extensible with new features and thus capable of streamlining the mitigation process of known and newly discovered TLS attacks even for non-expert users.
+**TLSAssistant v2** is the (soon-to-be-released) latest version of TLSAssistant, a complete Python redesign performed to convert the standalone analyzer in a modular framework, extensible with new features and thus capable of streamlining the mitigation process of known and newly discovered TLS attacks even for non-expert users.

-⚠`Disclaimer`⚠ TLSAssistant's v1.\* branch is currently on *maintenance mode*.
-It is stable but it will only receive hotfixes as the project is being rewritten from scratch to enrich and upgrade its capabilities.
+⚠`Disclaimer`⚠ TLSAssistant v2 is currently under development, it can be used to preview the newest features but, for everyday use, we suggest to download the latest [stable](https://github.com/stfbk/tlsassistant/releases) release.

 ## Download
 You can either download the *in-development* or the *stable* version of the tool.